Unexplained Weight Gain

 Lifestyle changes to manage unexplained weight gain

 Making lifestyle adjustments can help manage unexplained weight gain.
-These changes include adopting a balanced, calorie-appropriate diet, increasing physical activity, improving sleep hygiene, managing stress through relaxation techniques, and regularly monitoring weight trends.
+These changes should be discussed with your doctor once they have carried out all the investigations to rule out a reversible cause.
+These can include adopting a balanced, calorie-appropriate diet, increasing physical activity, improving sleep hygiene, managing stress through relaxation techniques, and regularly monitoring weight trends.

 Home remedies and self-help strategies